License GuideSOC 25-2021

 How to Get a Elementary School Teacher License.

-To get licensed, you'll follow a path that's consistent across most states, though details shift by location.
-You need accredited education in your field, then pass either a national or state exam.
-Next comes supervised work experience under a licensed professional.
-A background check verifies your history.
-Once licensed, you maintain your credential by completing continuing education before each renewal.
-Hour requirements, degree levels, and experience minimums differ from state to state.
+To get licensed, you'll typically complete accredited education first.
+Then you take a national or state exam.
+Most states require supervised experience on the job, the hours vary by state.
+You'll pass a background check before your license issues.
+After that, you maintain your license by completing continuing education before each renewal.
+Hour requirements, degree levels, and experience minimums all differ depending on which state you're in.

 1